 - lower cost of the component

 - redesign due to new materials (tools, injection moulding tools, production planning, etc.).

 Although this method have allowed us to travel a long & successful way to the present days, it does not have the presumption to solve all the problems or to indicate the most correct way to go.
-This method only wants to indicate the steps, which according to our point of view, are to be followed in the material selection and / or in the design of the component.
+This method only wants to indicate the steps, which according to our point of view, are to be followed in the material selection and / or in the design of a component.

-Description of the individual material selection levels
+Description of the material selection levels

 Classic example, unfortunately still very popular, I try and then I see what happen.
 If we analyse the time used and the final price of the parts, it can be noted that it is not worth proceeding following this method.

 If we analyse the topicality of knowledge and the improvements obtained, we see respectively that the first criterion is very old and the second one does not lead to any improvement.

 If we analyse this level, we can see that it is really possible to obtain a high quality solution but in most cases the reference example cannot be used and the final price of the parts, added to the time needed and the costs incurred are very high.

 The risk of failure is high and there is a risk of not considering the values of the materials that are truly important for the specific application.

 From this level onwards we begin to have the first advantages.
 The risk of failure starts to drop and at the same time there is a saving on the final price of the parts.